Spanish Immersion

 Spanish Immersion Program

-Ideally, the school district has filled two-thirds of the Spanish Immersion kindergarten seats with native Spanish speakers and bilingual students, which allows the teachers to converse with students in Spanish without resorting to English translation.
+In this model, the school district has filled two-thirds of the Spanish Immersion kindergarten seats with native Spanish speakers and bilingual students, which allows the teachers to converse with students in Spanish without resorting to English translation.
 The native English-speaking children learn Spanish from their fellows and from their teacher.
-The native Spanish-speaking children start their education in a familiar language and hone their English skills with their peers, especially during recess.
+The native Spanish-speaking children start their education in a familiar language and hone their English skills with their peers in the same way.

 There is considerable emphasis on Latino culture across the programs.
 We celebrate the Day of the Dead; we host Fiesta Latina, an evening program of dance and Central American food; we put on a Spring Carnival modeled on Latin American celebrations.